poshecamo/PassenGen/README.md

 # PassenGen - Secure Password Generator

 PassenGen is a command-line based tool written in Python designed to generate cryptographically secure passwords locally, without relying on any external services.
-It is lightweight, secure by design, and customizable.
+It is lightweight, secure by design, customizable, and now supports interactive mode.

 ## Features

 - **Cryptographically secure** randomness using Python's `secrets` module
-- **Configurable password length** and character sets
+- **Configurable password length**, character sets, and optional forced inclusion of specific words
+- **Interactive mode** if no CLI arguments are provided
 - **Minimum enforced password length** of 12 characters
 - **Simple and intuitive CLI interface** using `argparse`
 - **Zero network connections**: fully offline and local operation